6 Binance Canada alternatives

 Fiat currencies

 Canadian crypto exchange VirgoCX lets you buy over 60 currencies.
 It's quick and easy to buy crypto with CAD, while free cash deposits and withdrawals are another big selling point.
-And if you're a frequent trader, you can take advantage of discounted spreads through a tiered rewards program.
+If you're a frequent trader, you can take advantage of discounted spreads through the platform's tiered rewards program.

 Pros